 This list is not complete, and the embassy may also require additional documents.

 Attending an Interview is one of the main stages to apply for a nonimmigrant visa.
 The interview is conducted by the Consular Officer at the embassy in your home country.
 Applicants under 13 and over 80 are not usually interviewed.
 When you plan the interview, you will receive an interview confirmation letter.
 It contains the date and location of your interview.
 In an interview, the Consular Officer will ask questions to determine your competencies for the US D visa.
 You must bring all the mentioned documents to the interview.
 Digital fingerprint scans are usually taken as part of the application during your interview.

 There is no guarantee to issue the visa.
 So do not buy tickets prior to visa approval.
 After the issuance of a visa, keep in mind that a valid US visa in an expired passport is still valid.

 How long does it take to be issued a crewmember visa?

 If you provided all the required documents and passed the interview well, the processing time is quite fast.
-It will take three days to two weeks to receive the decision of the US embassy.
+It will take three days to two weeks to receive the decision from the US embassy.

 If the embassy denied your US D visa application, they would send you a letter telling you why.
 You will understand the reasons, such as incomplete documents or mistakes.
 You can then reapply for the visa and improve the errors so you can obtain it the next time.